NodeFactoryIo/vedran/README.md

 Start command will start application on 2 ports that need to be exposed to public:
  1. RPC entrypoint to nodes and API for nodes to register to load balancer (default: 80)
- 2. http tunnel server for creating tunnels between the node and load balancer so node operators don't to have expose nodes to public network (default: 5223)
+ 2. HTTP tunnel server for creating tunnels between the node and load balancer so node operators don't to have expose nodes to public network (default: 5223)

 ### Required flags